PavelGoshurenko/python-project-lvl3/README.md

 If you are interested, you can install it using the command:

-pip install -i https://test.pypi.org/simple/ pavelgoshurenko-page-loader --extra-index-url https://pypi.org/simple
+pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pavelgoshurenko-page-loader

 Installing and downloading only the page (old version):